What is At-Home Artificial Insemination?

 At-home artificial insemination is, however, more similar to ICI than IUI.
 In IUI, the fertility doctor will also use a speculum and a special instrument to insert the sperm directly into the uterus, increasing the odds of conception.
 They will also “wash” the semen in a special process that makes sperm more concentrated and more likely to fertilize an egg.
 These procedures cannot be repeated at home.

 Other than these differences, at-home artificial insemination is actually not that different from IUI or ICI.
 As in IUI or ICI, at-home artificial insemination may use a donated sperm sample (whether from a friend, a sperm bank, or a non-profit organization) or the sperm of a partner.
-The woman may then insert the sperm into the vagina using a syringe or menstrual cup, and lay down for 15-30 minutes afterward to encourage sperm to move into the uterus.
+The woman may then insert the sperm into the vagina using a syringe or menstrual cup (more on how to insert and fold a menstrual cup here), and lay down for 15-30 minutes afterward to encourage sperm to move into the uterus.

 This technique, known as the “turkey baster method” by some, is very similar to ICI, in which a doctor uses a syringe or cervical cap to insert sperm near to the cervix, though medications are not used to stimulate the production of eggs.
 You can purchase an at-home artificial insemination kit to assist in the process, or even turn to an in-home medical provider, such as a midwife, who may be able to help your at-home artificial insemination go more smoothly.

 Still, at-home artificial insemination is less effective than traditional fertility treatments, including IUI and IVF.
 The success rate of ICI and at-home artificial insemination is estimated at between 10 and 15 percent, while the success rate of IUI is up to 20 percent and the success rate of IVF is nearly 40 percent for women under 35.

 How to Increase Your Odds of Conceiving Through At-Home Artificial Insemination